MarinoLinic/MarinoLinic/README.md

 # Hey!

 My main interest is web development.
-I lean towards the frontend, but I would be left dissatisfied without having an intricate understanding of the whole thing.
+I lean towards the frontend, but ultimately aiming for an intricate, comprehensive understanding of the web.

 <p>
   You can visit my portfolio at <strong><a href="http://linic.net">linic.net</a></strong> (currently down).